top of page

 Village Hall sat vacant for many years.
 In 2010, the United States Congress included $150,000 for its restoration in the annual appropriation bill for the Department of the Interior.
 Even with the upgrade, the building still remained empty.

-Then in late 2015, Landmark Hospitality Group announced plans to purchase Village Hall and convert it into a restaurant and beer garden.
+Then, in late 2015, Landmark Hospitality Group announced plans to purchase Village Hall and convert it into a restaurant and beer garden.
 The Village Board of Trustees approved the sale, but another local filed a lawsuit, halting progress on the conversion.
+The suit was finally settled in the Spring of 2018.

 For Further Information: